American Committee for the Defense of British Homes: First donations

-The campaign donated Thompson sub-machine guns, which its British partner, the Civilian Committee for the Protection of Homes in Britain, falsely claimed were unavailable in the UK.
+The campaign donated Thompson submachine guns, which its British partner, the Civilian Committee for the Protection of Homes in Britain, falsely claimed were unavailable in the UK.
 The British government had in fact ordered Thompsons as early as January 1940 and by November was accounting for the entire production of the weapon.
 The ACDBH supplied only 110 Thompsons during the war, including 40 from stocks confiscated by American police forces, that arrived after December 1941.

 The first consignment arrived in November 1941 and a Home Guard unit at a Vickers MAP factory in Birmingham were among the first recipients of donated weapons, receiving 100 Remington Model 341 rifles.
 As well as firearms binoculars were also sent, including a pair donated by Admiral William Sims and were used to equip Royal Observer Corps (ROC) posts and factory firewatchers.
 Stopwatches, including one donated by jockey Charlie Kurtsinger were used by the ROC to time the flights of German aircraft.

 The campaign had collected around 1,300 weapons and binoculars by November 1940, including a hunting rifle from Theodore Roosevelt.
 Perhaps the best known example from the era was Major John W. Hession's rifle, a Springfield SN 264631.
 Hession was a marksman at the 1908 Olympics.
 When it was sent over for use in the war it bore two inscribed nameplates.
 One contained information about the owner, and the other said: "For obvious reasons the return of this rifle after Germany is defeated would be deeply appreciated".
 By January 1941 some ordinary Home Guard units, including those formed of American citizens in the UK, were armed with donated weapons.